weidengeist/Willowbot/README.md

 commands = {
   '^!poll cancel$' : {
     'matchType' : 'regex',
-    'debug'     : 'Poll has been started.',
+    'debug'     : 'Poll has been cancelled.',
     'function'  : ['poll_cancel(commands, irc, cancelMessage = "Votes no longer accepted.
 Poll has been cancelled."'], 'minLevel'  : 3
   }